merchise/xotl.fl/docs/source/xotl.fl/expressions.rst

 The type expression grammar
 ===========================

-.. seealso:: :mod:`xopgi.ql.lang.parsers`
+.. seealso:: :mod:`xotl.fl.parsers`

-The function `~xopgi.ql.lang.expressions.parse`:func: parses a single standalone expression; not *full programs*.
+The function `~xotl.fl.expressions.parse`:func: parses a single standalone expression; not *full programs*.

 The simplest expressions are those made up of a single identifier or a literal